juniwalk/darwin/README.md

 Fix permissions
 ---------------

-Fix permissions of files and dirs in given dir.
-If dir is ommited, current working dir is used instead.
+Fix permissions of files and dirs on given path.
+If dir param is ommited, current working dir is used instead.

 ```
 $ darwin fix dir -o|--owner -f|--force